-The semi double, vermillion red flowers open from late summer deep into autumn.
-The burgundy foliage adds a little something special to the garden.
+The semi double, vermillion red flowers open from late summer, deep into autumn.
+The burgundy foliage adds depth and a little something special to the garden.

 Dahlias are brilliant garden plants.
-They are long flowering, with lush foliage, come in a huge array of colours shapes and sizes, and are easy to care for.
-Dahlias are suitable for growing in garden beds or large pots.
+They are long flowering, with lush foliage, come in a huge array of colours shapes and sizes and are easy to care for.

 Dahlias were discovered in Mexico in the 1700’s.
 They were named after the Swedish botanist, Anders Dahl.